Knewton/Zoidberg/EXAMPLE.md

     WRB     	JJ      	JJ      	VBP     	VBG     	IN      	DT      	NN      	RB      	.

 ## Problem inference
-I think this problem is about an increasing number of swimming fish in a pond and asks a single question.
+I think this problem is about an increasing number of fish swimming in a pond and asks a single question.

 ## Parsed problem
     8                   	fish                	are                 	swimming            	in                  	1                   	pond                	.
     constant            	context             	pre_ind_plu         	acting              	conjunction         	constant            	subordinate         	punctuation

-    4                   	more                	fish                	join                	fish                	.                   	pond
+    4                   	more                	fish                	join                	fish                	.                   	pond                	swimming
-    constant            	rel_more            	context             	operator            	context             	punctuation         	subordinate_inferred
+    constant            	rel_more            	context             	operator            	context             	punctuation         	subordinate_inferred	acting_inferred

     How many            	fish                	are                 	swimming            	in                  	the                 	pond                	now                 	?
     asking              	context             	pre_ind_plu         	acting              	conjunction         	noise               	subordinate         	subordinate         	punctuation